Alright, you hooligan.

-- Topics can be very detailed, so this is helpful for students who want to expand their vocabulary.
+- Topics can be very detailed, so this is helpful for students who want to expand their vocabulary beyond the basics.

 Not all bilingual dictionaries are created equal.
 Some are better than others and some are more suitable for certain types of students.

 This is a reasonably priced dictionary with tens of thousands of entries, ideal for beginner and intermediate students.
-The dictionary is divided into two sections, a Japanese-English section and an English-Japanese section.
+It’s divided into two sections: a Japanese-English section and an English-Japanese section.